Your Guide to Scottsdale Contemporary Month

 WHAT TO SEE

 Film buffs won’t want to miss award-winning films from around the world at the Scottsdale International Film Festival (Nov.
-2-18).
-During its 17-year run, the festival has showcased more than 500 films ranging from Academy Award winners and indie gems to comedies and documentaries.
+1-10).
+During its run, the festival has showcased more than 600 films ranging from Academy Award winners and indie gems to comedies and documentaries.

 WHERE TO STAY